LukaD-77/ENSE-271---Portfolio---2025/Lab 3 - High-Fi Wireframes with Figma/readme.md

-# Task: Create a High-Fidelity Prototype Using Figma
+# Task: Create a High-Fidelity Wireframe Using Figma

 ## Description
 Try to replicate a UI design from the web on Figma that includes: